YouTube star Logan Paul just sold $3.5 million worth of crypto-backed digital art in less than 24 hours.

 “I’d love to talk with his people at some point about non-fungible tokens given that he sells so many collectibles and themed stuff, and branded stuff.
-It makes a lot of sense to test out Mary using his things…”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+It makes a lot of sense to test out Mary using his things…”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Surf The Daily Hodl Mix

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.